 Meet Our Thought Leaders: Allison McKenzie, Sustainability

 Director of Sustainability Allison McKenzie is an authority on sustainable architecture and design in the Cincinnati region and beyond.
-As an architect, she enjoys the unique challenges and problem-solving skills involved in planning facilities that are sustainable environmentally and financially.
+As an architect, she enjoys the unique challenges and problem-solving skills involved in planning facilities that are sustainable, environmentally and financially.

 What is your favorite thing about your role at SHP?